mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ```

 would result in the value `12` being used as the value for the Carbon metric
 `c.temp.arduino`.
-The published payload may contain up to three white-space-separated
+The published payload may contain up to three parts separated
-parts.
+by white-space.

-1. The carbon metric name, dot-separated (e.g. `room.temperature`) If this is omitted, the MQTT topic name will be used as described above.
+1. The carbon metric name, dot-separated (e.g. `room.temperature`)
+   If this is omitted, the MQTT topic name will be used as described above.
-2. The integer value for the metric
+2. The integer value for the metric.
-3. An integer timestamp (UNIX epoch time) which defaults to "now".
+3. An integer timestamp (UNIX epoch time), which defaults to "now".

 In other words, the following payloads are valid:

 ```
 15                          just the value (metric name will be MQTT topic) room.living 15              metric name and value room.living 15 1405014635   metric name, value, and timestamp
 ```

 [Carbon daemon]: https://graphite.readthedocs.io/en/latest/carbon-daemons.html